absinthe0223/guide/Operating-Model/Holacracy/Holacracy-Terms-and-Definitions.md

 ## Partner
-Partner is the term we use for anyone who's working at Learners Guild.
+Partner is the term we use for anyone who's working at OMAlab.
 A partner does not have any "titles" or "positions".
 They are free to energize the roles that interest them (with the agreement of the Lead Link of course) and also to resign any roles that they are not thriving in.

 It is important to differentiate between a Partner and a Role.
 Generally partners are not supposed to bring up tensions in meetings or object to proposals as a Partner, rather they need to know which Role they are speaking from.